The Cyber Stars Initiative

 Traditional training programmes often lead to a skill fade from the second an individual completes that course.
 In an environment where cyber threats evolve at such a rate this often means that training is quickly outdated.
 The Cyber Stars Initiative provides an opportunity for exactly the opposite.
 On achievement of their qualification each Cyber Star will continue their awareness education.
 Each individual will be provided access to a Cyber Stars Portal.
 This portal contains a daily threat feed which can be filtered by sector, so that Cyber Stars can remain aware of threats specific to their industry.
 It also contains a range of educational materials and policy documents, allowing cyber stars to spread cyber security awareness throughout their organisation and remain aware of evolving threats.

 The responsibilities of a Cyber Star go beyond an increased personal understanding of cyber security.
 A Cyber Star is responsible for ensuring that good cyber security is adhered to within their workplace, educating colleagues and peers to specific threats.
-By qualifying a team of Cyber Stars, you are best placed to ensure organisation wide cyber security awareness and better still, a workforce that takes personal responsibility for cyber security.
+By qualifying a team of Cyber Stars, you are best placed to ensure organisation wide cyber security awareness and better still, a workforce that takes personal responsibility for cyber security, improving incident response, communication and business continuity.

 All Cyber Stars will undertake the new ProQual Level 2 Award in Cyber Security Awareness for Business and as such will prove that they have the sufficient level of knowledge and competence to effectively implement an organisational level cyber security strategy.